isomerpages/moe-temasekjc/_admissions/IP Year 1 (DSA Sec).md

 **Outcome of Application**

 * All applicants will be notified of the outcome of their application via email by **12 September 2023.**

+##### **WHAT ELSE DO I NEED TO KNOW?**

+**Points to note:**

+* The General Ability Test (GAT) is not used as part of our selection process for the Direct School Admission Exercise.
+Applicants do not need to register for the GAT.
+* Successful DSA-Sec students are **NOT** allowed to participate in the annual Secondary 1 Posting Exercise to opt for secondary schools.
+* Successful DSA-Sec students are **NOT** allowed to transfer to another school after the release of the PSLE results.
+Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school for the duration of the 6-year Integrated Programme, and participate in the activities related to the talent they are selected for from year 1-4.